wodby/docs/docs/stacks/php/containers.md

 * Default Nginx [virtual host config](https://github.com/wodby/php-nginx/blob/master/templates/vhost.conf.tpl)
 * Installed [nginx modules](https://github.com/wodby/nginx/blob/master/test/nginx_modules)

+!!! warning "Do not gzip pages in your PHP application"
+    We already gzip content on Nginx side and it works faster.
+Having double gzip may cause issues.

 ### Custom config

 If the default config and available environment variables are not enough for your customizations you can replace the config with your own: